Ada-projects-diego/EnrollPro-SQA-2/README.md

 Implementing robust error handling ensures that the application can gracefully handle exceptions and provide meaningful error messages to the client.
 For instance, checking for `null` values and returning appropriate HTTP status codes helps in maintaining a predictable API behaviour.

+> [!NOTE]
+> In .NET, it is a good practice for controllers to ONLY do these types of checks.
+The logic should be done in "handler" classes.
+However, given the nature of my application (consulting a database), I decided not to use this practice to not sacrifice on readability (i.e a new user having to check one more file to understand my app)

 **Example:**
 ```csharp
 public async Task<IActionResult> PutCourse(int id, Courses course)